amnesica/BelugaProject/README.md

 The ISS (International Space Station) is displayed by default with information from the ["Where the ISS at?"
 API](https://wheretheiss.at/w/developer).

 The Beluga Project uses aircraft icons from [this](https://github.com/RexKramer1/AircraftShapesSVG) repository by [RexKramer1](https://github.com/RexKramer1).
+3D models from [this](https://github.com/amnesica/BelugaProject-3D-Models) repository are used.

 ## Motivation